 The program is open only to active professional artists residing in Turkey who are not represented by a gallery.
 Graduate and post-graduate students may apply.
 Applicants should have fluency in English sufficient enough for engaging in meaningful dialogue with other participants.
-The scholarship covers: tuition, housing, round-trip airfare, visa expenses, transportation in New York City, stipend for living expenses, and a stipend for necessary art materials.
+The scholarship covers: tuition, housing, round-trip airfare, visa expenses, transportation in New York City, a stipend for living expenses, and a stipend for necessary art materials.

 The SVA Summer Residency Program runs annually.
 Applications are due on April 1st.

 For more information about the School of Visual Arts, please visit the SVA Website.